Vitamin B12 deficiency

-Vitamin B_{12} deficiency, also known as cobalamin deficiency, is the medical condition in which the blood and tissue have a lower than normal level of vitamin B_{12}.
-Symptoms can vary from none to severe.
-Mild deficiency may have few or absent symptoms.
-In moderate deficiency, feeling tired, headaches, soreness of the tongue, mouth ulcers, breathlessness, feeling faint, rapid heartbeat, low blood pressure, pallor, hair loss, decreased ability to think and severe joint pain and the beginning of neurological symptoms, including abnormal sensations such as pins and needles, numbness and tinnitus may occur.
-Severe deficiency may include symptoms of reduced heart function as well as more severe neurological symptoms, including changes in reflexes, poor muscle function, memory problems, blurred vision, irritability, ataxia, decreased smell and taste, decreased level of consciousness, depression, anxiety, guilt and psychosis.
+Vitamin B_{12} deficiency, also known as cobalamin deficiency, is the medical condition in which the blood and tissues have a lower than normal level of vitamin B_{12}.

+Mild deficiencies may have few or absent symptoms.
+In moderate deficiencies, feeling tired, feeling faint, mouth ulcers, rapid breathing, upset stomach, pallor, hair loss, decreased ability to think and joint pain and the beginning of neurological symptoms, including abnormal sensations such as, numbness and tingling, and tinnitus may occur.
+Severe deficiencies may include symptoms of reduced heart function, suppression of bone marrow, as well as more various severe neurological symptoms possibly including sensory loss, abnormal balance and reflexes, memory and consciousness impairment, smell and taste problems, depression, irritability, confusion, and psychosis.
 If left untreated, some of these changes can become permanent.
-Temporary infertility, reversible with treatment, may occur.
-A late finding type of anemia known as megaloblastic anemia is often but not always present.
+Onset of deficiency may take years to develop.
 In exclusively breastfed infants of vegan mothers, undetected and untreated deficiency can lead to poor growth, poor development, and difficulties with movement.

+In healthy adults, vitamin B_{12} deficiency is not common, mainly because body stores of the vitamin are substantial and turnover is slow, with relatively low dietary requirements.
+Risk factors may occur possibly more in elderly people due to impaired intestinal absorption, and in children, premenopausal women, and pregnant women, whose diets are low in animal foods.

-Causes are usually related to conditions that give rise to malabsorption of vitamin B_{12} particularly autoimmune gastritis in pernicious anemia.
+Causes are usually related to conditions that give rise to malabsorption of vitamin B_{12}, particularly autoimmune gastritis in pernicious anemia.
 Other conditions giving rise to malabsorption include surgical removal of the stomach, chronic inflammation of the pancreas, intestinal parasites, certain medications such as long-term use of proton pump inhibitors, H2-receptor blockers, and metformin, and some genetic disorders.
 Deficiency can also be caused by inadequate dietary intake such as with the diets of vegetarians, and vegans, and in the malnourished.
-Deficiency may be caused by increased needs of the body for example in those with HIV/AIDS, and shortened red blood cell lifespan.
-Diagnosis is typically based on blood levels of vitamin B_{12} below 148–185 pmol/L (200 to 250 pg/mL) in adults.
-Diagnosis is not always straightforward as serum levels can be falsely high or normal.
 Elevated methylmalonic acid levels may also indicate a deficiency.
-Individuals with low or marginal values of vitamin B_{12} in the range of 148–221 pmol/L (200–300 pg/mL) may not have classic neurological or hematological signs or symptoms, or may have symptoms despite having normal levels.

 Treatment is by vitamin B_{12} supplementation, either by mouth or by injection.
-Initially in high daily doses, followed by less frequent lower doses, as the condition improves.
-If a reversible cause is found, that cause should be corrected if possible.
 If no reversible cause is found, or when found it cannot be eliminated, lifelong vitamin B_{12} administration is usually recommended.
-A nasal spray is also available.
 Vitamin B_{12} deficiency is preventable with supplements, which are recommended for pregnant vegetarians and vegans, and not harmful in others.
-Risk of toxicity due to vitamin B_{12} is low.